boxcutter/oci/README.md

 Following container image conventions there is a separate directory for each container image.
 The container image tools have a single target directory for source files and by default the image tools scan all files in a directory for some operations.
 Thus there is a subdirectory per image, though a single image may be built for multiple platforms.
-The source for all the container images is under the `src/` tree in this repo.
 GitHub Actions pipelines in `.github/workflows` have been set up to publish these images to the [boxcutter org](https://hub.docker.com/u/boxcutter) on DockerHub.

 Since container image source code packaging is small, for convenience all the source is together in one big repo.
-We try to organize the the subdirectories under `src/` by a broad category of application type, then by vendor.
-These kinds of hierarchies are rarely useful except to the people who have created them, so we also provide an alphabetical index for all the images below so it may be easier to find the source for a particular image.
+There alphabetical index for all the images below.

 When a new image is added, the base directory is added to the list of directories in `.github/workflows/ci.yml`.
 There's a rule that fires a build for each image only when a particular directory contents are changed.

 Each source directory has a similar basic structure.
 The image directory is not required to be at any particular level in the directory hieararchy.
-In general, most of the image source is usually two or three levels deep under `src`, just because it started to get a little unwieldly finding images with a flat structure.
-A lot of images have a similar grouping by vendor or application type.
+Some of images have are grouped vendor or application type.

 ```
 ├── <image name>
 │   ├── .dockerignore
 │   ├── Containerfile
-│   ├── Polly.toml
+│   ├── docker-bake.hcl
 │   ├── README.md
 │   ├── test
 │   │   ├── controls